-The GSMA’s spectrum team has along with GSMA Intelligence and NERA Economic Consulting done extensive analysis linking excessive spectrum prices with lower quality mobile services and higher prices.
+The GSMA’s spectrum team has along with GSMA Intelligence and NERA Economic Consulting done analysis that provides strong evidence to directly link spectrum prices with slow network rollouts, reduced network quality and poorer mobile coverage.

-A global report alongside deep dives in Latin America, Europe and developing countries all show the negative impact.
+Two global reports along with deep dives in Latin America, Europe and developing countries all show the negative impacts.

 The policy positions